wcarc-on/wcarc-site/minutes/minutes202512.md

 - Election of the Director to act as President and Chair of the Board of Directors: Mike Kennedy (VA3TEC) submitted his candidacy for re-election.
 No other candidacies were received.
 Mike Kennedy (VA3TEC) was thus re-elected by acclamation as Director to act as President and Chair of the Board of Directors.
 - Election of the Director to occupy the Secretary position: Bertrand Zauhar (VE2ZAZ) proposed his own candidacy for re-election.
 No other candidacies were received.
 Bertrand Zauhar (VE2ZAZ) was thus re-elected by acclamation as Director-Secretary.
-- Election of the Director: Wayne Getchell (VE3CZO) submitted his candidacy for re-election, with the condition that nobody else move forward with their candidacy.
+- Election of the Director: Wayne Getchell (VE3CZO) submitted his candidacy for re-election, with the condition that he would withdraw if another candidate stepped forward.
 Robert Boyd (VE3BE) also proposed his candidacy for the Director position.
 As a result, Wayne Getchell (VE3CZO) withdrew his candidacy.
 Robert Boyd (VE3BE) was thus elected by acclamation as Director.

 ### Old Business